salvipeter/sample-framework/README.md

         OPENMESH_INSTALL_PATH = 'C:\\Program Files\OpenMesh'
    (using the correct path on your system, of course).

-1. If the install path of the OpenMesh source and OpenMesh binaries are in separated locations, modify

-        OPENMESH_INSTALL_PATH = 'C:\\Program Files\OpenMesh'
-        OPENMESH_SRC_INSTALL_PATH = 'C:\\Program Files\OpenMesh_Src'
-   accordingly. (using the correct paths on your system, of course)

 1. Open Visual Studio, in the Qt menu select "Open Qt project file (*.pro)", and open sample-framework.pro.